al-alamin/poco_tcp_server/README.md

 ```
 Enter a string after the prompt "Welcome to POCO TCP server.
 Enter your string:".
 The server will send back the reversed string.

+# Limitations
+* The server is not designed to handle multiple clients simultaneously.
+If multiple clients connect at the same time, only one client will be served, and the rest will have to wait until the current client disconnects.
+* If a client disconnects abruptly, the server may need to be manually restarted to accept new connections.
+* The maximum length of the input string is limited by the maximum size of a C++ std::string, which is typically quite large, but in practice, network latency and client-side restrictions might limit the practical size of the string that can be reversed.

+**There are many corner cases which are ignored for simplicity of this implementation.**

 ## Contact
 If you want to contact me, you can reach me at a.alamin.cse@gmail.com